Mortimer333/Dito/README.md

 });
 ```
 ## Settings
-You can pass into Dito instance few settings to customize behaviour of the library:
+You can pass into Dito instance few settings to customize the behaviour of the library:
 - **[Required] url** - url to the folder with components
 - **[Optional] filename** - default name of the component files
   - Default: `main`
-- **[Optional] headers** - what headers should be sent with requests for components' files (except  for js file request as this is done with native `import` method)
+- **[Optional] headers** - what headers should be sent with requests for components' files (except for JS file request as this is done with native `import` method)
   - Default: `<empty object>`
 - **[Optional] params** - what parameters should be sent in `uri` when requesting `CSS` and `HTML`
   - Default: `<empty object>`
-- **[Optional] localStorage** - should your components be saved into `localStorage` for later use or retrieved each time user requests you site from server
+- **[Optional] localStorage** - should your components be saved into `localStorage` for later use or retrieved each time user requests your site from server
   - Default: `true`

 ## Register component